Contact Us : 800.874.5346 | International: +1 352.375.0772

 Many different things add up to give you the dollar amount you see on your offer letter or paystub—things like your experience level, job title, company size, and location, as well as any relevant certifications you have.
 This is good news because it means you’ve got options when you’re looking for ways to increase your salary!
 Here’s how the major salary factors break down, plus our advice for making the most of your tax preparer or tax accountant career.
 The best ways to increase your salary are to:

 The biggest step you can take to increase your salary as a tax preparer is to become an Enrolled Agent.
-Earning the EA designation can add the equivalent of years of experience to your resume and will boost your average annual salary by around $4,000.
-That’s a larger salary gain than you’d get by changing to a larger firm, moving across the country, or even gaining years of experience!
+Earning the EA designation can add the equivalent of years of experience to your resume, and will boost your average annual salary by enabling you to take on more clients in the case of a tax preparer.

 Another way to boost your salary and solidify your expertise is to become dual-certified.
 Whether you’re just getting started as an Enrolled Agent or are already a CPA wanting to specialize in tax, dual certification is the best way to help yourself stand out from the crowd.